jiffyspace/ha_eos_addon/eos_local_build/DOCS.md

-# Home Assistant EOS Add-on:
+# Home Assistant EOS local build Add-on:

 ## Important note about upgrade to version 1.2

 **Due to various changes in the configuration file and the payload for the optimize call you need to adapt your automation and recreate your config!!!**

 See below for the updated example.

+**Only install one variant of the EOS addon, they would definitely interfere in the used ports and would share the same config file and output folder!**

 ## How to use